 I have thought long and hard about whether I want to share this story but I realised that talking and sharing plays a big part in my recovery.
 I would like to apologize in advance if anything I say may serve as a trigger for some, but it is equally important to raise awareness so we can help each other.

 At work, only those closest to me are aware that, unfortunately, I had recently been on sick leave for a few months.
 I was ill; I was unable to move and I was weak.
-Physically I was fine and able to go out jogging and swimming; my sickness was due to my mental stability.
+Physically I was fine and able to go out jogging and taking private swimming lessons; my sickness was due to my mental stability.
 People talk about hitting rock bottom, and that’s exactly where I was.
 I was trapped in the bottom of my mind – unable to breathe or control what I was saying, doing or how I was feeling.

 Inside I was fine and thinking about what I wanted to have for dinner but, on the outside, I was crying and shaking and being comforted by those around me; yet, I had no control or understanding of why I was crying.
 This is what it is like to suffer from severe manic depression and bipolar disorder at the same time.
 The only comfort I felt was in my own bubble with a sharp blade and planning ways in which to end my life.
 I am forever grateful for the love and comfort of those around me who love me and care for me unconditionally – they prevented me from doing things I would never be able to take back.
 It was also my belief in God that reminded me to focus.
 I accepted that I needed help and realised that it was ok to admit that I was struggling.